-The spontaneous symmetry breaking yields the trilinear scalar coupling $C_{\sigma \eta_k^\pm \eta_k^\mp}$, then giving rise to an interaction of the form $H_{95} \eta_{k}^{+}\eta_{k}^{-}$ ($k=1,2$).
+The spontaneous symmetry breaking yields the trilinear scalar coupling $C_{\sigma \eta^\pm \eta^\mp}$, then giving rise to an interaction of the form $H_{95} \eta^{+}\eta^{-}$, whose corresponding coupling can be expressed as:

 The magnitude of this contribution to the $95$ GeV diphoton signal is inversely proportional to the square of the masses of the charged scalar fields and directly proportional to the aforementioned trilinear scalar coupling.
-It is important to note that the scalar loops carry an opposite sign compared to the fermionic loops, provided that the trililinear scalar coupling is positive then implying that in this case their net effect strongly depends on the model parameters.
+It is important to note that the scalar loops carry an opposite sign compared to the fermionic loops, provided that the trilinear scalar coupling is positive then implying that in this case their net effect strongly depends on the model parameters.
 In Refs~\cite{Bonilla:2023wok,Huong:2025uwx}, detailed expressions are provided for the cross section of the diphoton scalar resonance production, as well as for the corresponding decay widths of the resonance into photon and gluon pairs, within BSM theories containing contributions from an extended scalar and exotic charged vector-like fermion sectors.